 We all know the Inca Trail is spectacular.
-Everest base camp, and the views of its namesake also do not fail to disappoint.
-Sometimes, however, it is the less trodden paths, or in this case multi-day hikes, that prove to be the highlight of any backpacking trip.
+Everest Base Camp, and the views of its namesake also don’t fail to disappoint.
+Sometimes, however, it’s the less trodden paths, or in this case multi-day hikes, that prove to be the highlight of any backpacking trip.

 It may not have the same grandeur as saying you trekked to Everest Base Camp, but the Langtang trek is truly the underrated jewel of Nepal.
 A bumpy bus ride north of Kathmandu is the start of this 10 day, moderately difficult trek.
 It traverses through forests and villages to reach an incredible monastery and town surrounded by mountain peaks.
 Accommodation along the way comes in the form of basic “tea houses”.
 Each tea house provides with the opportunity to eat dal bhat (rice and lentils) with your hand (right one only friends!), bask in the Nepalese kindness, and finally curl up in your sleeping bag after a hard day of walking.
 Langtang was devastated by the 2015 earthquake but has reopened once again.
 Thus, Trekking here provides the perfect opportunity to contribute to rebuilding the area.
 In turn, you’ll be greeted by a local crowd overwhelmingly delighted to see people hitting the trails once again.